Gramma and Ginga: Biographies

 The sisters were lifelong residents of Clarksburg, West Virginia, two of four children born to Italian immigrants Salvatore and Maria Audia Buttafusco.

 At age 15, Gramma married schoolmate Frank Musci (1913–1988), taking a cab ride during school hours from Clarksburg to Oakland, Maryland to be married before a Justice of the Peace.
 Frank later became a merchant and proprietor of the Hi-De-Ho Pool Room.
-Gramma never worked outside the home or even learned to drive a car, staying at home to raise two daughters, Marie Fumich (1930–2014) and Sheila Harris (1938–1997).
+Gramma never worked outside the home or learned to drive a car, staying at home to raise two daughters, Marie Fumich (1930–2014) and Sheila Harris (1938–1997).
 At the time of her death, Gramma had five grandchildren, 16 great-grandchildren and 8 great-great-grandchildren.

-Ginga was married four times, her only child, a son, resulting from the first marriage to Samuel Cody.
+Ginga was married four times, her only child, a son was from her first marriage to Samuel Cody.
 She worked for brother-in-law Frank at the Hi-de-Ho Pool Room.
-In retirement, she devoted herself two days a week to volunteering at Clarksburg hospitals delivering cards to patients and lightening their stay with conversation.
+In retirement, she devoted herself two days a week to volunteering at United Hospital Center in Clarksburg, WV and later Bridgeport, WV delivering cards to patients and lightening their stay with conversation.
 After Frank's death, she also took on the responsibility of transporting Gramma to errands and appointments.